avicreationstudio/python-problem-solving/python-lang-notes/part-08.md

     # as it is declared inside function.
     # it act as a local variable.
 So it will consume RAM only on its execution
 fn()
-# Once function logic is executed.
+# Once after function logic is executed.
 # The memory used to run the logic inside function will
 # get removed from memory.